 A few weeks ago I finished the SideFX Mardini Challenge, a month long marathon to submit a new Houdini artifact daily.
-Each submission was developed and rendered in less than a day – the same as last year’s HOULY challenge (you can find these submissions in my portfolio page).
-Now I finally have some time […]
+Each submission was developed and rendered in less than a day – the same as last year’s HOULY challenge.
+You can find last year’s HOULY submissions here!
+Submission Contact Sheet Since I submitted something […]

 Solo submission to GlobalGameJam 2021, developed in a day.
 I needed an Unreal Engine refresher and hunting gnomes seemed like a fun idea 🙂 The aim of the game is to find and break as many gnomes as possible until the time limit runs out, imagine the gun is a potato gun and you’re all […]